moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 ## logical expression

 A logical expression is a statement that can either be true or false.
 For example, a < b is a logical expression.
 It can be true or false depending on what values of a and b are given.
+- variable should express a positive (if you want to use 'not' in a variable name, you got it wrong)
+- don't make me think!
+I want to read code fast.
+- benefit: self-documenting code

+DM: todoDM: I'm not sure of all the types of logical expressions, so make a little list.

 ## program optimization (code optimization, or software optimization)